Janisroz/Fit-Check/README.md

 #### BMI Results Section

-When the user inputs their height and weight they are given a bmi result and reccomendation
+When the user inputs their height and weight they are given a bmi result and recommendation

 ![bmi results section of the program](docs/images/bmi-results.jpg)